openhab/website/blog/2018-12-17-openhab-2-4-release.md

 #### HABot

 HABot is related to voice, but it actually brings the best of two worlds together: It combines voice interaction with the benefits of graphical user interfaces and thus defines a completely new UI approach for openHAB - a chat bot!
-You can ask HABot questions about your home and it is able to present the desired information on the screen; it can be the suitable widgets to control some devices, it can be a chart with historic values or an image of a webcam - anything you wish.
-It is also highly customisable, i.e. it is possible to fine-tune its feedback and the next time, the customised screen will be shown right away.
+You can ask HABot questions about your home and it is able to present the desired information on the screen; this can be suitable widgets to control some devices, it can be a chart with historic values or an image of a webcam - anything you wish.
+It is furthermore highly customisable, i.e. it is possible to fine-tune its feedback and the next time, the customised screen will be shown right away.
 It is also context sensitive, so depending on the situation - e.g. whether you are at home or not or whether it is night or day - it can present different responses.

 Under the hood HABot uses natural language processing (NLP) and machine learning (using Apache OpenNLP) and it can be easily extended by capabilities, the so-called "intents".
 It is important to note that HABot only got started, so while already useful, its feature scope is still limited.
 Nonetheless, it guides the way towards a modern interaction scheme with the smart home and we will see it further evolving over the next releases.